 5. Lucas financed Empire with his own money

 Star Wars was a groundbreaking film on its release in 1977, and changed the business model of Hollywood blockbusters.
-Before Star Wars, sequels and merchandise were not thought of as being worth much, so Lucas had struck a deal with 20th Century Fox whereby he would forego his director’s fee in exchange for keeping full rights to any Star Wars sequels and merchandise (including toys).
-After the unprecedented success of Star Wars, a sequel was always going to happen and, in order to keep that control he had over the movie, Lucas decided to finance Empire himself.
-The initial budget for the film was $18m and Lucas bankrolled it with a combination of his own money he made from Star Wars, and by taking out a bank loan.
+Before Star Wars, sequels and merchandise were not thought of as being worth a lot.
+As such, Lucas had struck a deal with 20th Century Fox whereby he would forego his director’s fee in exchange for keeping full rights to any Star Wars sequels and merchandise (including toys).
+After the unprecedented success of Star Wars, a sequel was always going to happen.
+So, in order to keep control over the movie, Lucas decided to finance Empire himself.
+The initial budget for the film was $18m.
+Lucas bankrolled it with a combination of money he made from Star Wars, and by taking out a bank loan.

 6. Lucas wasn’t keen on directing the film himself

 The production of Star Wars was long, arduous, and fraught with difficulties.
-Lucas had been left hospitalised with stress and exhaustion and, because of that, he wasn’t keen on directing a sequel to Star Wars himself.
+Lucas had been left hospitalised with stress and exhaustion.
+Because of that, he wasn’t keen on directing a sequel to Star Wars himself.
 Irvin Kershner was hired as director fairly quickly but, before that, Lucas did consider another well known filmmaker.

-According to Paul Verhoeven, he was invited for a meeting with Lucas and the Empire producer, Gary Kurtz, to talk about directing the film.
-Verhoeven said he turned up at this meeting with a cut of his new movie, a Dutch, more explicit version of Grease, called Spetters (1980).
+According to Paul Verhoeven, he had a meeting with Lucas and Empire producer, Gary Kurtz, to talk about the film.
+Verhoeven turned up with a cut of his new movie, a Dutch, more explicit version of Grease, called Spetters (1980).